 Professional Development to Support a More Humane Genetics Education

 BSCS Science Learning is conducting a National Science Foundation-funded study exploring whether learning about the multifactorial causes of human variation reduces racial bias among middle and high school biology students.
 We are looking for interested teachers to participate in the study.
 We will prepare teachers for this study through a free five-day summer institute.
-The institute is not occurring in summer 2022.
 To be notified when the institute will be scheduled, please click here.

 About the Study

 As a participant, you would teach your standard curriculum on molecular genetics for a week.
 Afterwards, over the following four weeks, your students would learn about Mendelian genetics and multifactorial genetics in different orders.
 In half of your classrooms you would teach Mendelian genetics and then multifactorial genetics.
 In the other half you would teach multifactorial genetics and then Mendelian genetics.
 The BSCS research team will explore how these units affect students’ quantitative reasoning in biology and their knowledge of genetics, and whether this learning, in turn causes reductions in cognitive forms of racial prejudice.
 For more on our work, visit Towards a More Humane Genetics Education.

 About the Summer Institute

 Participating teachers would attend a free five-day summer institute at BSCS Science Learning in Colorado Springs, CO to learn about how to use these genetics instructional materials to teach genetics to reduce racial bias.
 BSCS will pay for all lodging, food, and travel for participating teachers.
 Also, BSCS can pay districts up to $300 dollars per participating teacher to cover the costs of a substitute if needed.
 We will select a total of twenty teachers for the study.
 Preference will be given to teachers who: